simonbogaerts/Bogsi.Quotable/README.md

 * **Cursor pagination vs SkipTake Pagination**. https://www.youtube.com/watch?v=gfRJBoOuNUA
 * I chose to unit test my mappers because without them I wouldn't know about the resolver (since you can only have a single FromMember for a member).
 * I chose to use resolver instead of inline mapping because this makes the profile easier to read and profile doesn't need to know the specific of the resolve.

-* have base model for getall model that has less info (no dates, tags)
-* endpoint handle returning status coded and calling the handler

 * swagger alternative: https://dev.to/eminvergil/an-alternative-to-swagger-in-dotnet-9-2jd6